mahesh-panchal/nextflow-novice/setup.md

 ## Nextflow

-In order to run nextflow workflows, nextflow must be installed on your system.
+In order to run Nextflow workflows, Nextflow must be installed on your system.

-You can use either:
+Here are two options for installation:
-- Option A: Direct installation
+- Option A: Direct installation.
-- Option B: Installation via the Conda package manager
+- Option B: Installation via the Conda package manager.

 ### Option A: Direct installation